gnuh202/Custom_FOTA_STM32/Bootloader_Host/HOST_DEVICE.md

   3. Use the menu to perform operations:
      - Check connection.
      - Read chip ID.
-     - Select firmware bank (1 or 2 for H7).
+     - Select firmware (1 or 2 for dual-core).
      - Erase flash.
      - Select and upload a `.bin` file.
      - Set firmware version.